 If a narcissistic parent is unable to affect the situation or those around you, then their last attempt at control may be to get you to stoop to their level.
 Narcissists are skilled at pulling people into conflict by eliciting reactionary or emotional responses.
 It is therefore important to keep a level head and avoid any arguments or emotional conversations with a high-conflict ex.

 Treat every interaction or conversation like it’s being recorded for later use in court, because chances are that it will be.
 If you keep a cool head, you can avoid giving your narcissistic ex-partner any leverage against you.
-If an amicable agreement cannot be reached in your child custody negotiations, it may be best to leave the mediation to the lawyers.
-The last thing you want to do is explode on your narcissistic ex and give them a reason to ask for more time with your kids.
+If an amicable agreement cannot be reached in your child custody battle with a narcissist, it may be best to leave the mediation to the lawyers.
+The last thing you want to do is explode on them and give them a reason to ask for more time with your kids.
 So, instead, keep calm and try to avoid them as much as possible.

-Negotiating or battling for child custody can be difficult.
-If you have been tasked with formulating a child custody plan a narcissist, the process can become even more overwhelming, and you may feel helpless at times.
+Negotiating for child custody can be difficult.
+If you are facing a narcissist custody evaluation, the process can become even more overwhelming, and you may feel helpless at times.

 During this frustrating time, it’s important to remember that you are not alone.
 You can build a supportive network of friends, family, and loved ones to ensure that this process goes as smoothly as possible.
 It may also be beneficial for you to enlist the help of our compassionate team members who have gone through this process before and can be by your side throughout your case.